 Please contact Mary French at Saint Kilian Parish at 724-625-1665 x.
 2122.

 At Saint Kilian Parish, the Sacrament of Confirmation occurs for Year 2 students in the Spring, who have completed both Year 1 and Year 2 of Confirmation preparation.
 The date of Confirmation is usually announced in December or January by the Diocese of Pittsburgh.
 Parents are emailed once we receive that date.
 The Rite of Confirmation does not include a Mass and usually lasts 90 minutes or less.
-Confirmation preparation each year for all students registered for any Year 1 or Year 2 option will include elements of service as well as Catholic encounters, participation in the Jr. Sky youth group, Catholic Vision of Love lessons, and for Year 2 students only, a Confirmation retreat day in the spring.
+Confirmation preparation each year for all students registered for any Year 1 or Year 2 option will include elements of service as well as Catholic encounters, participation in the SKY youth group, and Catholic Vision of Love (CVOL) lessons.
 Specific details about programming can be found with the registration options available to these students; Our Faith on Fire!
 Confirmation or Our Faith on Fire!
 Summer.

 *Note: For more information regarding the sacrament of Confirmation, click here.